pat-3/LearningWebsite/README.md

 # Things to Do:

--Get a hosting site for patrick3.net
+- Get a hosting site for patrick3.net
--Get the website hosted
+  - Get the website hosted
+- Add classes to HTML
+- Get site to read from styles.css